Plus 3 Examples Of SMART Financial Goal-Setting

 Our friend would like to increase her earnings by investing in herself and progressing in her career.
 She knows making more money will bring additional financial security and help her prepare for retirement.

-But, she understands that this has to be 1 of her long-term financial goals.
+But, she understands this has to be 1 of her long-term financial goals.
 Because increasing her earnings will not be easy to accomplish quickly.

 Let’s see if it hits all of our SMART financial goal requirements.
 First of all, is it specific?